euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 **Acoustic models and time **
 - DTW calculates the similarity between two signals, even if their time lengths differ.
 This can be used in speech recognition, for instance, to align the sequence data of a new word to its most similar counterpart in a dictionary of samples.
 	- Also HMMs can help with this task
-	- With Deep Neural Networks the sequencing problem reappears, is better use a hybrid HN
+	- With Deep Neural Networks the sequencing problem reappears, is better use a hybrid HMM/DNN system or with **Connectionist Temporal Classification (CTC)**

+# HMMs in Speech Recognition

+- HMMs can be trained with label time series sequences to create indivi

 # Tools
 - Corpus